Meta-VCI-Map/LSMviewer/README.md

 ## Build on your local server

+Developing the application locally means hosting it on the user's device.
+The local server should work at this URL: http://127.0.0.1:8000.
+To do this, please follow the instructions below:

-1. Download the main branch, create and activate the environment using conda:
+1. Download or clone the main branch on your device, create and activate the virtual environment using conda on command prompt:
  ```
+git clone -b main https://github.com/Meta-VCI-Map/LSMviewer
 conda env create -f environment.yml
 conda activate env
 ```

-2. In the directory of `manage.py`, create an `.env` file containing the _SECRET_KEY_ in the following form
+2. Move into the directory of `manage.py` and create an `.env` file containing the _SECRET_KEY_ in the following form
 > SECRET_KEY = ' ... '

-Then double-check that this file is referred to in the `.gitignore`.
+Then double-check that the name of this file is referred to in the `.gitignore`.

 3. To launch the server, you can run
 ```
 python manage.py runserver
 ```

-The local server is working at http://127.0.0.1:8000/risk-scores/, as indicated by the
+The local server is working at http://127.0.0.1:8000, as indicated by the
 > LSMviewer/urls.py

+If you want to change this URL, edit the urlpatterns in the above file.

 ## Usage

-Find the application at http://127.0.0.1:8000/risk-scores/
+As mentioned above, the web application an be found at http://127.0.0.1:8000

 #### Getting started